Why CoreFlora exists

 Hi, I'm Alessandra 🩷

 I'm building CoreFlora because I was tired of not having answers.
 After a decade of suffering from chronic UTIs and an IC diagnosis that raised more questions than it answered, I was exhausted.
-Exhausted from being dismissed.
-Exhausted from feeling like no one was listening.
-Exhausted from appointments where I couldn't articulate what I was experiencing because the patterns were too complex to hold in my head.
+Exhausted from being dismissed, feeling like no one was listening, and from appointments where I couldn't articulate what I was experiencing because the patterns were too complex to hold in my head.

 WHERE WE'RE HEADED